 Backlash: [experimental] a positive value here causes each tooth to be slightly narrower than the ideal tooth.
 In the real world having a perfect tooth is not often desired, it is better to build in a little backlash to reduce friction, allowing room for lubricant between teeth, and to prevent jamming.
 Backlash is allowed to also be negative which has no real world application I'm aware of but may be useful for compensating for undersized teeth which were 3D printed, etc.

 Gear Thickness: How thick you want the gear to be.
 CAUTION: making a gear really thick can cause some serious performance issues.
 If you wish to make a gear where the teeth wrap around multiple times I recommend seeing the "length per revolution" field in the "Gear Parameters" readout and using that value for your gear thickness then copy/rectangular pattern the gear body to reach your desired length.
-This is something which may be addressed in a future release.
+This is something that may be addressed in a future release.

 Preview (checkbox): When checked the full gear will be generated and updated as you change parameters.
-For performance reasons you may wish to leave this unchecked - especially for gears with over 100 teeth.
+For performance reasons, you may wish to leave this unchecked - especially for gears with over 100 teeth.

 Gear Parameters: Presents a readout of all significant gear parameters calculated for your specified gear.
 It is advised that you check this section for a warning of UNDERCUT REQUIRED.
 This tool does not perform tooth undercutting at this time!
 If you encounter UNDERCUT REQUIRED you can do one or more of: increase the number of teeth; increase the Helix Angle; increase the pressure Angle.

 To create gears that mesh at nonparallel and nonintersecting axes the sum of their helix angles must equal the shaft angle.
-You can treat right hand gears as having a positive angle and left hand gears as having a negative angle.
+You can treat right-hand gears as having a positive angle and left-hand gears as having a negative angle.
 There are many solutions for any given shaft angle E.g. 22.5(R) + 22.5(R) = 45; and 65(R) + -20(L) = 45

 Double-click the downloaded installer from Autodesk App Store to install the app/plug-in.